Trump signs order on police reform, doesn’t mention racism

 It remains unclear whether the parties will be able to find common ground.
 Though their proposals share many similar provisions — both would create a national database so officers cannot transfer from one department to another without public oversight of their records, for instance — differences remain.

-The Republican bill does not go as far as the Democrats’ on the issue of eliminating qualified immunity, which would allow those injured by law enforcement personnel to sue for damages.
-The White House has said that is a step too far.
+The Republican bill doesn’t go as far as the Democrats’ on the issue of eliminating qualified immunity, which would allow people injured by law enforcement personnel to sue for damages.
+The White House has said that’s a step too far.
 As an alternative, Scott has suggested a “decertification” process for officers involved in misconduct.

 During the Obama administration, Attorney General Eric Holder opened a series of civil rights investigations into local law enforcement practices that often ended with court-approved consent decrees that mandated reforms.
 Those included Ferguson, Missouri, after the killing of Michael Brown and Baltimore following the police custody death of Freddie Gray.